| | |

 Photo Opportunities | |

-For a higher vantage point, climb to the top of the Old Town Hall Tower (entrance fee applies), from where you can enjoy magnificent aerial views over the Old Town Square and beyond.
+For a higher vantage point, climb the Old Town Hall Tower (entrance fee applies).
+From the top, enjoy magnificent views over the Old Town Square and as far away as Prague Castle.

 | |